hunteryavitz/fortune-cookie/README.md

 ### Adding Fortunes

-Update the `App.js` by modifying the `fortunes` array.
-Simply add any number of new strings to the array to serve as fortunes.
+Update the `App.js` by modifying the `fortunes` string array.
+Simply add any number of new strings to the array to serve as your fortunes.

 ### Update Dependencies